IBM/red-hat-marketplace/workshop/README.md

 The goals of this workshop are:

 * Familiarize with the best-of-breed toolset to simplify Cloud Native application development on OpenShift.
-* Use Red Hat Marketplace to streamline the consumptions and usage of containerized software in a hybrid cloud infrastructure.
+* Use Red Hat Marketplace to streamline the consumption and usage of containerized software in a hybrid cloud infrastructure.

-Enterprises who have just begun their cloud journey and looking at ways to optimize their developer and operational experience will greatly benefit from this workshop.
+Enterprises who have started their cloud journey and looking at ways to optimize their developer and operational experience will greatly benefit from this workshop.

+## Prerequisites
+Required:
+- Working knowledge of containers and container orchestration with Kubernetes.
+- Workstation or laptop with latest version Chrome or Firefox.

+Desired:
+- Knowledge of Kubernetes extensions and operators.
+- Experience with software trials and purchases.

 ## Agenda
 |  |  |